swang2016/silo-vault-withdraw/README.md

 Background on Main Street's stablecoin undercollateralization: https://x.com/Main_St_Finance/status/1976972055951147194

+## Support
+I vibe coded this in like an hour, I have no intention of supporting it, updating it, or helping you troubleshoot it.
+Your favorite LLM will probably be very useful.

+I'm simply sharing it in case it's useful to someone.

 <b>IMPORTANT:</b> This script is not audited and should be used at your own risk, it worked for me but I'm not responsible for any losses you may incur.

 ## Installation